 The haunted house is open on select nights from October to November every year.
 Advance tickets are $35 + $3.50 handling fee.
 Tickets at the door are $40.
 Advance R.I.P.
 Express Entry tickets are $50 plus handling fee and allow express admission anytime on a given night.
 At the door these tickets are $55.

-Creep into the Cathedral of St. John the Divine's crypt with Cathedral Guides.
-Learn the origins of Halloween as the Celtic New Year celebration and trace its later transformation into All Hallows Eve.
-Tours are offered Friday, October 25 at 4 and 5 p.m. and Saturday, October 26, 2018 at 1, 2, 3, and 4 p.m.
-Tickets are $25 per adult, $20 per student/senior.
+Creep into the Cathedral of St. John the Divine's crypt with Cathedral Guides as part of the annual Crypt Crawls tour.
+Learn the origins of Halloween as a celebration of the New Year by Celtic peoples and trace its later transformation into All Hallows Eve, a holiday celebrated by Pagans.
+Tours are offered on the Friday and Saturday before Halloween, and tickets are typically upward of $20.

 Explore Greenwich Village with a flashlight while visiting the neighborhood's haunted buildings and cemeteries on The Ghosts of Greenwich Village Scavenger Hunt.
 There are hunts on October 26 and 27, 2019.
 Tickets cost $24 and the hunt begins at 6 p.m. on the 26th and at 5 p.m. on the 27th.

 Or, sign up for The Murder at the Met Scavenger Hunt and look for clues to solve the murder of the museum curator at the Metropolitan Museum of Art.
 The scavenger hunt starts at 5 p.m. on October 26, 2019.
 Tickets cost $45.50 and includes museum admission.